sskeirik/ibos-case-study/README.md

 Pen-and-Paper Proofs:

 1. Proof of sufficient completeness of IBOS via the sufficient completness checker - documented in Stephen Skeirik's thesis

+## Setup

+To Run the Tools/Proofs, two steps are needed:

+1. A working Maude installation is needed on your system PATH.
+To install Maude, see the [Maude website](http://maude.cs.illinois.edu).
+2. The proof setup shell script should be run: `tests/systems/init-ibos`

+Then to run the automated proofs, do the following:

+`maude /path/to/proofscript`